newrelic/opentelemetry-demo/docs/docker_deployment.md

 ```

 After updating the `otelcol-config-extras.yml` and `env` files, start the demo
 by running `docker compose up`.
-After a while, you should see the traces
+After a while, you should see the telemetry
-flowing into your New Relic account as well.
+data flowing into your New Relic account as well.